w3c/webidl2.js/README.md

 ### Callback Interfaces

 These are captured by the same structure as [Interfaces](#interface) except that their `type` field is "callback interface".
+Its trivia object additionally includes a new field `callback`.

 ### Callback